By: Thom Fain

-The last two weeks, the U.S. indices made a remarkable run to all-time highs, but I keep seeing Ray Dalio promoting his new book with some very valid points while thinking back to that Citrini Research graphic — the one that shows no natural brake for the theoretical debt spiral spurred by AI job job losses.
-Most economists and financial reporters wrote off Citrini’s (very imaginative) report as an out-of-touch work of fiction, but E.C.
-Harwood and Paul Warburg and Roger Babson were all ignored ahead of 1929.
+Over the last two weeks, U.S. indices made a remarkable run toward all-time highs — yet I keep coming back to two things: Ray Dalio promoting his new book with some genuinely hard-to-dismiss points, and that Citrini Research graphic showing no natural brake on the debt spiral that AI-driven job losses could set in motion.
+Most economists and financial reporters dismissed Citrini’s report as imaginative fiction, but E.C.
+Harwood, Paul Warburg, and Roger Babson were all ignored in the run-up to 1929.

 The reality is the entire global economy is a bet that tomorrow will be better than today.
 Not in a vague, inspirational way.
 In a literal, mathematical, load-bearing way.
 The system requires it.
 The system was designed to require it.
 And for eighty years, that design has more or less worked, which is exactly the kind of track record that makes people assume it will work forever, which is exactly the kind of assumption that precedes the moment when it doesn’t.